8HemLeT8/PackmanV10/README.md

 The algorithm we used calculating the path for the "player" is  based on Dijkstra algorithm gettting the minimum distance from the player for a given fruit , Then going over all the fruits getting the minmum of all distances.

+## Your Score :tw-1f44a:

+In the end of the game you will see your score.

+ The score is being calculated like so :

+ * for each fruit eaten by the player you will get 1 point
+ * Same rule stands for eating packman( 1 point)
+ * The game is over when 100 seconds passed or all fruits were eaten.
+ You will get bonus points of 1 point for every second left (Incase all fruits were eaten).